hyperoslo/Presentation/README.md

 ### Content view model

 `Content` view model is a layer between `UIView` and `Position`.
-The current position is the center of a view by default, but could also be changed to the origin of a view.
+The current position is the center of a view by default, but can also be changed to the origin of a view.

 ```swift
 let view = UIView(frame: CGRect(x: 0, y: 0, width: 200, height: 100))